Things to do in The Midlands

 It’s the perfect contrast to Nottingham Contemporary, a building completed in 2009.
 It’s one of the country’s biggest contemporary art spaces and hosts exhibitions, talks and films throughout the year.

+Our new builds in The Midlands will have access to some of the best fresh water in the country.
 Some say it’s the quality of the local water that has made Burton on Trent the brewing capital it is today.
 The industry dates as far back as the 11th century, as brewers have made use of water sourced from the hills surrounding the town, believed to improve the quality of the beer and preserve it for longer.

 You can find out more at The National Brewing Centre on Horninglow Street.
 Embark on a guided tour and enjoy a sample for yourself at the end of the visit.
 Comedy and jazz events are also held here throughout the year.